Green Heart Love

 • Rice Vinegar: Provides a touch of acidity to balance the rich flavors.

 • Chili Sauce: Adds the perfect amount of spice and savory depth.
-I use homemade chili garlic sauce, but you can also find it in the international aisle of most grocery stores or at Asian food markets.
+I use homemade Asian chili garlic sauce, but you can also find it in the international aisle of most grocery stores or at Asian food markets.

 Substitutions